PaolaOG/Responsive-Portafolio/README.md

 # Responsive-Portafolio

 ### I hope you like my portafolio !!!
-## Here you will fing some of the repositories from the projects i've done.
+## Here you will find some of the repositories from the projects I've done.
 ### There is a lot that needs to be improve but trust me, it will improve
 #### Feel free to go and check it out !!!